9 things to know about Easel Clock

 - It takes a clock input — perhaps from a Korg Volca, Roland Boutique, Teenage Engineering Pocket Operator, a Eurorack Synth or a vintage drum machine — scales the pulse correctly and lets you send that pulse to drive the sequencer, random clock, envelope generator or pulser.

 - At the same time, it takes the Pulser clock, scales it to a safe +5v level, and outputs that through a 3.5mm socket to drive other devices (like Volcas or Boutiques or Pocket Operators).
+The switches have no effect on the clock out

 - This is a very compact ready-assembled expander with pleasingly high quality Grayhill switches.